angelajholden/readme/README.md

 ### 🎨 Design Attribution

-The visual design of this template was adapted from a commercial [Photoshop/Figma] mockup purchased from ThemeForest.
+The visual design of this template was adapted from a commercial Photoshop mockup purchased from ThemeForest.
 That asset was used in accordance with the [ThemeForest Regular License](https://themeforest.net/licenses/standard), which permits distribution of a **finished end product** for free, but **does not allow redistribution of the original PSD or design source files**.

 -   The code in this repository is 100% original and written by me.